Please link this guide if you use it as a reference for your own content

 Electro On-Field DPS

-With the introduction of the Dendro element upon Sumeru’s release, Lisa’s core identity has greatly been found and confirmed to be an Aggravate DPS due to her kit having integral components favoring both the reaction and the playstyle.
-As mentioned prior within earlier sections, by being within an Aggravate team, she gets substantial use out of her EM Ascension stat, innate and frequent Electro Application, Constellations, access to DEF Shred, and being On-field as a Driver in general.
+Lisa’s core identity, and best use case, is to be an On-field Aggravate DPS due to having integral components favoring both the reaction and the playstyle.
+By being within an Aggravate team, she gets substantial use out of her EM Ascension stat, innate and frequent Electro Application, Constellations, access to DEF Shred, and being on-field as a Driver in general.
+Compared to other characters who can fulfill a similar role as an On-field Aggravate DPS, Lisa stands out by preferring 20–25s rotations; wanting a secondary Electro in the team; having multiple sources of Electro Application when on-field; having far-reaching ranged attacks and an off-field presence; and simultaneously buffing teammates through her A4 Passive.

-Otherwise, Lisa can still be played as an On-field DPS in areas devoid of Dendro, like in EC teams or other Electro-forward teams.
-However, her components in such teams do not fit nearly as perfectly as within Aggravate.
+Otherwise, Lisa can still be played as an On-field DPS in areas devoid of Dendro, like Electro-Charged or other Electro-forward teams.
+However, her components in such teams do not synergize as perfectly as within Aggravate.

-Do note that EC Lisa still needs to build around ATK%/Electro%/CRIT and not towards EM.
-The Electro-Charges are meant to be perceived as supplementary damage, not something to focus upon.
+Should Lisa be in an Electro-Charged team, she prefers to build around ATK%/Electro%/CRIT and not towards EM.
+The Electro-Charges are merely supplementary damage, not something to focus upon.

-Lisa, being a Catalyst user with a rather quick attack speed on her Normal Attacks, may also be used as a Driver for other Off-field DPSes.
-These can range from Beidou, Xingqiu, and/or others that utilize attacking with Normal Attacks.
-When playing along with such characters, attempt to rotate Lisa’s Hold Skills in between cooldown downtime.
+Being a Catalyst user with a relatively quick execution on her Normal Attacks, Lisa may also act as a Driver for other off-field damage dealers.
+These can range from Beidou, Xingqiu, Yelan, or others that utilize attacking with Normal Attacks.
+When playing with such characters, attempt to rotate Lisa’s Hold Skills between cooldown downtime.

-Alternatively, a hybridized Overload or Hyperbloom team as an Electro On-field DPS can serve as a potential option if the choice to include their respective elements is selected.
-However, while they are still effective due to Lisa’s Electro Application, it is more recommended to build her towards those specific reactions in those regards, where EM and ER% are focused instead.
+Alternatively, a hybridized Overloaded or Hyperbloom team with Lisa as an Electro On-field DPS can be a potential option if the choice to include their respective elements is selected.
+However, while they are still effective due to Lisa’s Electro Application, it is recommended to build her towards those specific reactions in those regards, where EM and ER% are focused instead.

 Electro Off-Field DPS

-This archetype also gradually gets better as Lisa gains Constellations, unlike some of the other playstyles.
-That said, she works perfectly fine without any Constellations as they are more so QoL than anything (except C4).
+This archetype also gradually betters as Lisa gains Constellations, unlike some other playstyles.
+Regardless, she works perfectly fine off-field without Constellations since they are more QoL than anything (except C4).

 Reaction DPS

-Despite its ease of access though, properly investing in this archetype can be troublesome as there is often not much to invest in after the main team structure is built.
-Her only real impactful Constellation as a Reaction DPS is essentially just her C4, as it majorly provides more consistency in triggering the respective reactions in-between intervals.
+Despite its ease of access from only requiring two stats, properly investing in this archetype can be troublesome as there is not much to invest towards after building the main team structure and needing to balance ER% by sacrificing EM.
+Lisa’s only real impactful Constellation to herself as a Reaction DPS is solely her C4, majorly providing more consistency in triggering the respective reactions between intervals.

 Support/Buffer/Enabler

-Support/Buffer/Enabler builds are best used when speedrunning or if you need a low-investment, yet effective, Supportive Unit.
+Common areas where this archetype shines are when buffing an on-field character is preferred or when a team requires a low-investment—yet effective—teammate.
 Otherwise, with a bit of extra investment, these builds are usually better off being modified to become an Off-field DPS that also emphasizes supporting but to a lesser degree.
-However, there are certain scenarios where it is best to place Lisa as a completely supportive option rather than as an Off-field DPS.
+However, there are scenarios where it is best to place Lisa as a completely supportive option rather than an Off-field DPS.

 Artifacts